-This is the third year I have completed Tara Lazarre’s StoryStorm Challenge to generate 30 new story ideas (one a day) in the month of January.
-Though Tara’s challenge is focused primarily on picture books, I use the month to generate ideas for board books, non-fiction, young fiction and even MG and the odd YA – I don’t judge, who knows what opportunities might arise in 2020 – but around 80% are always solid PB ideas.
+I take part in Tara Lazarre’s StoryStorm challenge every year – I generate 30 new story ideas (one a day) in the month of January.
+Though Tara’s challenge is focused primarily on picture books, I use the month to generate ideas for board books, non-fiction, young fiction and even MG and the odd YA – I don’t judge.
+I just jot down what comes to mind – in Notes so I don’t lose them!

-At the beginning of February, I load all my ideas into an idea database (see previous post) – so I don’t forget where I jotted them all down, to see what I’ve got – 56 this year, I’m pleased with that.
+At the beginning of February, I load all my ideas into an idea database on Excel (see previous post).

-I’ve learnt that a winning story has a lot of strings to its bow, so I need a way of analysing them as dispassionately as possible.
+I’ve learnt that a winning story has a lot of strings to its bow, and I need a way of analysing them as dispassionately as possible.